The endomorphisms monoid of a homogeneous vector bundle: General results

-\begin{remark} Let $G$ be an algebraic group and let $H\subset G$ be a closed subgroup, with $H$ acting over an algebraic variety $X$.
-Then the morphism $\pi:G*_HX\to G/H$ induced by $(g,x)\mapsto [g]=gH$ is a fiber bundle over $G/H$ with fiber isomorphic to $X$.
-If moreover $X$ is a $H$-module, then $G*_HX\to G/H$ is a vector bundle (see \cite{kn:Ti06}). \end{remark}
+Under mild conditions on $X$ (e.g.~$X$ is covered by quasi-projective $H$-stable open subsets), the induced space always exists.
+Clearly, $G*_HX$ is a $G$-variety, for the action induced by $a\cdot (g,x)=(ag,x)$.
+The morphism $\pi:G*_HX\to G/H$ induced by $(g,x)\mapsto [g]=gH$ is a fiber bundle over $G/H$ with fiber isomorphic to $X$.
+If moreover $X$ is an $H$-module, then $G*_HX\to G/H$ is a vector bundle.
+For more information about induced spaces we refer the reader to \cite{kn:bb-induced} and \cite{kn:Ti06}.